 The smallest ones, called Economy Cottages, are about 10 square meters big and have 2 bunk beds - however no bathroom and no running water.
 If you live here, you'd have to share the common bathroom and kitchen facilities in the administration building.
-However you also only pay around $70 for a night here, split by 4 people makes $17.50 per person and night - in Norway!
-Crazy, right?!

 The Timber and River Cabins are a bit more expensive as they have space for 5 persons and include an en-suite bathroom and kitchen.
 They are the oldest cabins but probably also the most charming ones.
 I mean red little cottages covered with snow just scream SCANDINAVIA, don't they?

 Enter Backpack Hotel (the former ABC Hotell) is actually a hostel situated 5 minutes from the city centre on a lovely hill overlooking the town.
 There are single, double, and 3 bed rooms, all with or without private bathroom.
 The rooms are pretty modern and stylish, making you feel like you're in a hotel and not a hostel, and they also come with a sink which is a huge plus if you opt for the cheaper rooms without private bathroom.